joedysonbezerra/shared/README.md

   - `BaseDTO`: Offers static validation utility for validating DTOs based on class-validator rules and converting plain objects to DTO instances.

 - **Object Key Conversion Utilities**:

   - `toCamelCase(obj: object)`: Converts the keys of an object to `camelCase` format.
 Useful for standardizing object keys to camelCase before saving to databases or sending to APIs.
   - `toSnakeCase(obj: object)`: Converts the keys of an object to `snake_case` format.
 Useful for APIs that require snake_case keys in payloads.

+- **DynamoHelper**: This utility class helps with common DynamoDB operations.

+  - `upsert(Model: ModelType<AnyItem>, data: Record<string, unknown>)`: Performs an upsert operation.
+Inserts the record if it does not exist or updates it if it does.
+The `Model` parameter specifies the DynamoDB model, and the `data` parameter specifies the data to be inserted or updated.
+  - `findOne(model: ModelType<AnyItem>, key: string, value: string)`: Finds a single record that matches the specified key and value.
+Returns `null` if no match is found.